divio/divio-cloud-docs/how-to/configure-media-custom-domain.rst

 How to configure media serving on a custom domain
 =================================================

-By default, media files in Divio projects are served directly from our S3 cloud storage service, and the URL of each object will refer to that storage endpoint - for example, objects may be served from an S3 bucket which might have a domain like:
+By default, media files in Divio applications are served directly from our S3 cloud storage service, and the URL of each object will refer to that storage endpoint - for example, objects may be served from an S3 bucket which might have a domain like:
 ``example-test-68564d3f78d04c5f-8f20b19.aldryn-media.io``.